The best Hot Springs in Bristish Columbia

 The village of Radium Hot Springs is little more than a support system for area vacation development; gas stations, a couple of cafes, and a string of motels that grow denser as one nears the hot springs at Radium Hot Springs.
 But people come here for more than the town that is located within the boundaries of Kootenay National Park, they come here for the natural hot springs, and Canada’s largest hot springs pool.

-Buhl Creek Hot Springs are worth a visit in late summer when the water is warmest and if you don’t mind a long but scenic drive over logging roads to get there (off Skookumchuck Forest Road).
+Buhl Creek is worth a visit in late summer when the water is warmest and if you don’t mind a long but scenic drive over logging roads to get there (off Skookumchuck Forest Road).
 These small, creekside hot springs are found in their natural state, with clear and tasteless water.
 Good swimming in Skookumchuk Creek adds to the visit.

 Octopus Creek flows into Lower Arrow Lake.
 The Octopus Creek (Nakusp) recreation site is located at the mouth of the creek in a crescent bay and is boat access only due to private land issues.
 Hikers can hike up Octopus Creek searching for the natural hot springs.
 These hot springs are very secluded.
 Experienced map and compass skills, hiking and bushwacking up the creek are required to find them – located south of Applegrove.
 Round trip will take about 6 hours.